Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Formation Safety and Preservation for Collaborative Target Tracking

-The formation preservation problem requires the maintenance of inter-agent distances in the formation.
-However, the use of decentralised and distributed control in practical applications makes the maintenance of formation rigidity difficult, requiring the placement of bounds (symmetric or asymmetric) on inter-agent distances.
+The formation safety and preservation problem requires the maintenance of inter-agent distances in the formation.
+However, the use of decentralized and distributed control in practical applications makes the maintenance of exact inter-agent distances difficult, requiring the placement of safety bounds (symmetric or asymmetric) on inter-agent distances.
 These bounds are included as constraints in the BLF associated with each pair of agents $(i,j) \in \mathcal{E}$.
 The BLF for the system associated with formation preservation is